Econ 101 - Microeconomics » Summer 2021 » iVAT Chapter 17 Part 1

 C. negative elastic supplies of labor.

-D. unit-elastic supplies of labor.
+D. elastic supplies of labor.

 Need help with your exam preparation?